Almelo railway station

 Almelo is a railway station in Almelo, Netherlands.
-The station was opened on 18 October 1865 and is on the Deventer–Almelo railway, Almelo–Salzbergen railway, Zwolle–Almelo railway and Mariënberg–Almelo railway lines.
-The current station building dates from 1962.
+The station was opened on 18 October 1865 as the western terminus of the Almelo–Salzbergen railway.
+In later years it was connected to the Deventer–Almelo railway, Zwolle–Almelo railway and Mariënberg–Almelo railway lines.
+To cope with the increased workload, a new station building was opened in 1883.
+It was in turn replaced by the current station building in 1962.
 The train services are operated by Nederlandse Spoorwegen and Arriva.

 Train services

 As of 11 December 2016, the following train services call at this station: